 - You may find lots of valuable and relevant information on the Internet.
-But don’t forget about the university library.
+But don’t forget about the university and/or a community library.
 It will give you access to the trusted periodicals and reliable literature you can reference in your study.

 - Pay attention to the year of the publication.
 It is often required that the source was published within the last 5 years.

 - Sites ending with .edu or .gov are considered reliable sources.